scheehan/scheehan/README.md

 - 👋 Hi, I’m @scheehan
-- 👀 I’m interested in watching movies and reading books
+- 👀 I’m interested in watching movies, reading books and to explore the world
 - 🌱 I’m currently learning python, HTML, JSP, and SQL
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me - Twitter @scheehan